y0f/bike-app/README.md

 ## Project Overview

-BikeHub is a Laravel Filament web app tailored for bike repair shops.
-It features user-friendly interfaces for Admins, Mechanics, and Customers, allowing easy scheduling of bike repairs.
-Mechanics have control over their schedules and appointments, specific to each service point.
-The mechanic panel supports multi-tenancy, enabling mechanics to manage appointments and schedules across different service points (locations, branches).

-## Current Status

-- **Phase:** Active Exploration
-- **Progress:** Deep dive into Filament V3
-- **Timeframe:** I would say about 45% done.

-The application currently uses Dutch language, with plans to implement multi-language support.
+This project serves as a hands-on exploration of Laravel Filament V3.
+It features three panels: an admin panel for managing service points, mechanics, and users; a mechanic panel tailored to individual mechanics, allowing them to handle their own appointments and schedules; and a customer panel enabling customers to book appointments from available slots.

 ## Key Dependencies